 You’ve built a great list of prospects and customers, but they’re all over the map in terms of needs and expectations.
 They’re at different stages of the buyer’s journey.
 Some fit one of your buyer personas, some fit another.
 They’re in related but different industries, don’t all want the same thing, and have different engagement levels.
 How do you best reach them all, increase their interest, and not lose them along the way?

 Like so many challenges for marketing and sales, this one is critical to overcome.
-Also like many such challenges, HubSpot has a tool for it.
+Also like many such challengeswe, HubSpot has the tools or integration for it.
 If you’re already on the platform, this is a great feature that allows you to segment your contact database by specific criteria, making it far easier to meet and even exceed your prospects’ needs and expectations.

 Done well, segmenting your contacts yields higher customer loyalty, more conversions, better customer satisfaction and better revenue.
 It makes tending to your contacts infinitely easier, enables automated emails that resonate, drives better insights and better understanding who’s in your CRM, and creates a nice clean database that’s easier for everyone in your company to use.